ngageoint/elasticgeo/gs-web-elasticsearch/doc/index.rst

 Elasticsearch Data Store
 ========================

 Elasticsearch is a popular distributed search and analytics engine that enables complex search features in near real-time.
-Default field type mappings support common numerical and date types and allow inner and nested objects in complex, hierarchical documents.
+Default field type mappings support string, numeric, boolean and date types and allow complex, hierarchical documents.
 Custom field type mappings can be defined for geospatial document fields.
 The ``geo_point`` type supports point geometries that can be specified through a coordinate string, geohash or coordinate array.
 The ``geo_shape`` type supports Point, LineString,  Polygon, MultiPoint, MultiLineString, MultiPolygon and GeometryCollection GeoJSON types as well as envelope and circle types.
-Custom type options allow configuration of the type and precision of spatial index.
+Custom options allow configuration of the type and precision of the spatial index.

 This data store allows features from an Elasticsearch index to be published through GeoServer.
-Hierarchical documents based on inner object types are supported.
 Both ``geo_point`` and ``geo_shape`` type mappings are supported.
-Common filter capabilities are supported and custom query and post filter JSON can be passed through to Elasticsearch in WMS and WFS requests.
+OGC filters are converted to Elasticsearch post filters and can be combined with native Elasticsearch queries and post filters in WMS and WFS requests.

 Compatibility
 -------------

-The GeoTools Elasticsearch data store and associated GeoServer extension has been tested with Elasticsearch version 1.3.2 and 1.4.0 under GeoTools/GeoServer
+The GeoTools Elasticsearch data store and associated GeoServer extension have been tested with Elasticsearch version 1.3.2 and 1.4.0 under GeoTools/GeoServer
 12.x/2.6.x and 13.x/2.7.x.

 Installation